zalmoxisus/redux-devtools-extension/README.md

  ```
 >  You'll have to add `'process.env.NODE_ENV': JSON.stringify('production')` in your Webpack config for the production bundle ([to envify](https://github.com/gaearon/redux-devtools/blob/master/docs/Walkthrough.md#exclude-devtools-from-production-builds)).
 If you use `react-create-app`, it already does it for you.

+ If you're already checking `process.env.NODE_ENV` when creating the store, include `redux-devtools-extension/logOnly` for production enviroment.

  If you don’t want to allow the extension in production, just use `redux-devtools-extension/developmentOnly`.

 > See [the article](https://medium.com/@zalmoxis/using-redux-devtools-in-production-4c5b56c5600f) for more details.